 Various Local Business Taxes

-City and county governments may impose business taxes on self-employed persons, such as city business license or city payroll taxes.
-New York City, for example, imposes an Unincorporated Business Tax on self-employed persons.
-And San Francisco applies its city payroll tax to income from self-employment.
+City and county governments can impose business taxes on self-employed individuals, such as by requiring a city business license or city payroll taxes.
+New York City imposes an unincorporated business tax on those who are self-employed and San Francisco applies its city payroll tax to income from self-employment.

 Federal and State Payroll Taxes

 Self-employed persons get a bit of a break here...sort of.
 Their income is not subject to federal and state unemployment insurance taxes, nor is it subject to state insurance funds such as the California state disability insurance program.
 But if they find themselves out of work or disabled, they could be out of luck because they haven't been paying into benefits.

 Your customers and clients might request that you fill out a Form W-9 if you're self-employed, particularly if you do ongoing work for them.
-The information you enter on this form will be used to provide the self-employed person with a Form 1099-MISC at year's end.
-Clients and customers must report payments made to you during the year that totaled $600 or more.
-Form 1099-MISC is sent to the IRS as well.
+The information you enter on this form is used to create Form 1099-MISC at year's end.
+Clients and customers must report payments made to you during the year if they total $600 or more.
+Form 1099-MISC is sent to both you and to the IRS.

-You might likewise have to request W-9 Forms from vendors and subcontractors who perform work for you, and in turn you would have to issue them Forms 1099-MISC if they paid $600 or more to any single vendor.
+You might likewise have to request W-9 Forms from vendors and subcontractors who perform work for you, and in turn you would have to issue them Forms 1099-MISC if you paid them $600 or more and send a copies to the IRS.

-Additionally, the self-employed person will report their total gross income for the year on Form 1040 using either Schedule F if they are running a farm or Schedule C if they are conducting a non-farm business.
+Finally, you must report your total net income for the year on Form 1040 using either Schedule F if you're running a farm or Schedule C if you're conducting a non-farm business.
 These schedules calculate your taxable income after deducting your business expenses.